Is your baby breech or sideways?

 - Looseness in the muscles and ligaments so they are not able to give support for the baby to move head down.

-- A uterine shape that is more cylinder-like and not so round (bicornuate or didyphys)
+- A uterine shape that is more cylinder-like and not so round (bicornuate, unicornate, or didyphys)

 In my experience, most babies are breech due to uterine ligaments and muscles being either too tight and asymmetrical (twisted or torqued) or too loose.
-For example:
+This would be in the “imbalance” category.
+Imbalance can happen to anyone but can also be balanced with repetitions of balancing activities.
+Examples of imbalance are common enough but can contribute to a breech (or posterior) position:

-- The sacrum is not straight and a short line at the top of the buttocks veers to one side or the other in a subtle way.
+- The sacrum is not straight.
+The short indent at the top of the buttocks veers a little towards one side.

-- The ala of the sacrum may be rotated on a vertical axis.
+- The sacrum may be rotated on a vertical axis.

-- There may be a buckle on the horizontal segments of the sacrum.
+- There may be a buckle (small bulge) on the horizontal segments of the sacrum.

 - The SI joints or the symphysis pubis may be out of alignment as well.